amarantha-k/cbas/_drafts/primer-beer.md

 Notice how the use of a SQL-style _SELECT_ clause, as opposed to the new SQL++ _SELECT VALUE_ clause, automatically results in the construction of a new record value for each result.

-The expected result of this example SQL++ join query is:
+The expected result of this example SQL++ join query is shown below:

     [ {
         "brewer": "(512) Brewing Company",